laxmanm123/Tiktok-Download/README.md

 2. Download the contents of this repository, click the green button -> download as zip

-3. Create a new folder in your desired location, and extract the contents of both your tiktok user data and the contents of this repository
+3. Create a new folder in your desired location(desktop, wherever you want), and place both the user_data.json from tiktok, and the file you downloaded from this repository into that new folder

+4. Extract the contents of both

-4. Double click and run target.exe, and your saved videos will be downloaded!
+5. Double click and run target.exe, and your saved videos will be downloaded!